imagej/imagej.github.io/_pages/techniques/segmentation.md

 {% include biginfo-box content='See [Segmentation](/plugin-index#segmentation) for pages about image segmentation.' %}

-{% include tip tip='See [this helpful workshop on Image Segmentation](/media/arganda-carreras-segmentation-bioimage-course-mdc-berlin-2016.pdf) for another great overview of Segmentation!' %}
+{% include notice icon="tip" content='See [this helpful workshop on Image Segmentation](/media/arganda-carreras-segmentation-bioimage-course-mdc-berlin-2016.pdf) for another great overview of Segmentation!' %}

 # Introduction